epsilon537/boxlambda/docs/build_sys_sw_build_struct.md

    Example: *Hello World*.
 This layer represents the top level of the build system.
 The software ELF executables and flash binaries are built at this level.
 Depending on what functionality the software project build requires, it will add libraries from the *Software Component Layer*.

 2. **The Software Component Layer**:
-   Software Components are the building blocks of a Software Project build.
+   Software Components are the building blocks of a software project build.
 Each component is built as a library and may have dependencies on additional software components in the *Software Component Layer*.
 The Software Component's sources are located directly in the Software Component's directory, or referenced from specific locations in the submodule layer.

 3. **The Submodule Layer**:
    Submodules are Git submodules containing, among other things, source code referenced from the *Software Component Layer*.
 The software build system does not directly build at this level.
-Makefile locates in the *Submodule Layer* are not executed.
+Makefiles located in the *Submodule Layer* are not executed.

 4. **The Code Generation Layer**:
    Some components require some form of transformation to be turned into source code.
 The component in question provides specific code generation instructions in the form of a *custom command* (`add_custom_command`) in its `CMakefile.txt`.
 The custom command is added as a dependency to the generic `cgen` target, which gets executed as part of `make regen`, the build tree (re-)generation command.
-Except the [Register Access Layer](c_comp_register_access_layer.md), code-generated files are written to the `codegen/` subdirectory in the build tree.
+Except for the [Register Access Layer](c_comp_register_access_layer.md), code-generated files are written to the `codegen/` subdirectory in the build tree.

 The following software components currently rely on code generation: